The parable of Celia

 Parable of Celia

-She sat alone by the peaceful St Clair lake.
+She sat alone by the peaceful lake.
 Her pale legs and bare feet being sun-kissed by the late Spring sun.
-She was wearing a sun dress of white showing soft and tender shoulders.
-She was a young man’s wish and an old man’s dream.
+She was wearing a sundress of white showing soft and tender shoulders.
+She was a young man’s wish and a old man’s dream.

 She seduced me with simple glances and eyes of ocean blue.
 She knew she held my attention and I was falling and becoming lost in her natural beauty.